CLIUtils/CLI11/README.md

 -   `.disable()`: 🚧 Specify that the subcommand is disabled, if given with a bool value it will enable or disable the subcommand or option group.
 -   `.disabled_by_default()`:🚧 Specify that at the start of parsing the subcommand/option_group should be disabled.
 This is useful for allowing some Subcommands to trigger others.
 -   `.enabled_by_default()`: 🚧 Specify that at the start of each parse the subcommand/option_group should be enabled.
 This is useful for allowing some Subcommands to disable others.
+-   `.validate_positionals()`:🚧 Specify that positionals should pass validation before matching.
+Validation is specified through `transform`, `check`, and `each` for an option.
+If an argument fails validation it is not an error and matching proceeds to the next available positional or extra arguments.
 -   `.excludes(option_or_subcommand)`: 🚧 If given an option pointer or pointer to another subcommand, these subcommands cannot be given together.
 In the case of options, if the option is passed the subcommand cannot be used and will generate an error.
 -   `.require_option()`: 🚧 Require 1 or more options or option groups be used.
 -   `.require_option(N)`:  🚧 Require `N` options or option groups, if `N>0`, or up to `N` if `N<0`. `N=0` resets to the default to 0 or more.